light0x00/mybatis-ext/README.en.md

         .nested(cond->cond.eq("name","light").or().gt("age","18")));
 ```

-The aboving code is equivalent to:
+The above is equivalent to:

 ```sql
 select name, email